d-morrison/IntroStatActivities/_book/09-inference-2quant.md

 * Use a confidence interval to determine the conclusion of a hypothesis test

-## Terminology
+## Terminology review

-In this study we will use simulation based methods to analyze two independent quantitative variables.
-The following terms will be covered in this activity.
+In today's activity, we will use simulation-based methods to analyze two independent quantitative variables.
+Some terms covered in this activity are:

 * Independent groups

 * Difference in means

+To review these concepts see Section 6.3 in the textbook.

 ## Weather Patterns and Record snowfall